+The key to good customer service is having the right information when you need it.
+That way you can be sure you’re communicating your message in the most effective way possible.
 Developing the processes that are used for collecting and sharing data within your organisation is the first step towards enhancing customer service in all aspects of your business – not just the credit management function.

 Focus on your customer

 - Streamline data management A single repository for client information reduces duplication and ensures that the most recent data is communicated throughout the business in real time.